Community Cookbook From Duck Hill, Mississippi

 Duck Hill Mountain Cookin' III by Carol Sullivan

-This review features the cookbook titled Duck Hill Mountain Cookin' III which includes 550 recipes in a convenient and popular 3 ring binder.
-The beautiful hardcover is made of a "wipe clean" padded material and is highlighted by a picture of Duck Hill Mountain in Mississippi.
+This review features the cookbook titled Duck Hill Mountain Cookin' III which includes 550 recipes in a convenient and popular three-ring binder.
+The beautiful hardcover is made of a "wipe-clean" padded material and is highlighted by a picture of Duck Hill Mountain in Mississippi.

 It was hard to decide which recipes to share with you from this very well-written cookbook.
 This first recipe caught my eye because its main ingredient is something we really enjoy down here in the South, black-eyed peas!

 - 1 (15 ounce) can black-eyed peas, rinsed and drained

 - 2 cups shredded lettuce

 - Combine the peas, celery, onion, tomato, lettuce, and dressing in a large bowl.

 - Toss lightly.
 Serve immediately.

 This next recipe features another Southern favorite, grits.
 It has the ease of preparation that comes with cooking in a crockpot.

 - 2 pounds Velveeta cheese, cut into chunks